 The Jacksons will also try to convince jurors that he would have made a fortune off of a long series of Las Vegas shows, endorsements, a clothing line and movies.

 Strong argued that Jackson had a history of failed projects and missed opportunities, calling Erk's projections "a hope, a dream, and not a basis for damages."

 Erk, under the new ruling, will be able to tell jurors about the "loss of earning capacity" suffered by the family because of Jackson's death.
 This means the jury can consider how the Jackson argument that he could have earned millions with a clothing line, endorsements and movies.
 The expert's estimate that Jackson would have completed five world tours before he was 65, if he had lived, can also be considered.

 AEG can argue, however, that Jackson's past failures diminished the potential earnings.

-None of the Jackson experts can offer an opinion on the question of whether Murray was hired by AEG.
+None of the Jackson experts can offer an opinion on the question of if Dr. Conrad Murray was hired by AEG.

 If AEG is found liable, the company's lawyers want the judge to tell the jury to reduce any damages by the amount Jackson's estate earned from the documentary made from video the company shot of his rehearsals.
 "If there is a benefit in it, then that is deducted from a loss," Strong said.